Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Experimental Setup

 The F-score is calculated from the ARP and ARR values with the help following equation,

-In order to test the effective rank of correctly retrieved faces, the average normalized modified retrieval rank (ANMRR) metric is adapted \cite{anmrr}.
-The better retrieval performance is inferred from the higher values of ARP, ARR and F-Score, and lower value of ANMRR and vice-versa.
+In order to test the accurate rank of correctly retrieved faces, the average normalized modified retrieval rank (ANMRR) metric is adapted \cite{lbdp}.
+The better retrieval performance is inferred from the higher values of ARP, ARR and F-Score, and lower value of the ANMRR and vice-versa.